beta-robots/alkimia_arduino/README.md

 Build the firmware with standard `catkin_make`, or specifically with:

-`roscd && cd .. && catkin_make flexiforce_glove_firmware_flexiforce`
+`roscd && cd .. && catkin_make alkimia_arduino_firmware_single_fin`

-And upload it (for Arduino Micro)
+And upload it (for Arduino Mega) with `catkin_make alkimia_arduino_firmware_single_fin-upload` (the upload mode is triggered by soft)
- 1. Push the reset button, and the led start blinking
- 2. Type `catkin_make flexiforce_glove_firmware_flexiforce-upload` before the led stops blinking, otherwise repeat the operation

 Note: Check that the arduino board connects to `/dev/ttyACM0`, you can use `cd /dev && ls | grep ttyACM`.
-If not, you need to change the `firmware/CMakeLists.txt` file as well as `launch/flexiforce_glove.launch` and compile again to account for the new port.
+If not, you need to change the `firmware/CMakeLists.txt` file.
 Provide privileges with `sudo chmod 777 /dev/ttyACM0`.

-Tip: if you have `sudo` credentials on you PC, add your user to the `dialout` group to avoid sudoing by running:
-`sudo adduser YOUR_USER dialout`
+Tip: if you have `sudo` credentials on you PC, add your user to the `dialout` group to provide privileges to all ports by running: `sudo adduser YOUR_USER dialout`

 ## Electronics
 To Do